Skip to main content

 Learn more about MCP servers in VS Code

-Any MCP-compatible client that supports remote HTTP servers can connect to Ravenna.
-Use the following connection details and refer to your client’s documentation for where to add remote MCP server configurations.
+Any MCP-compatible client that supports OAuth and remote HTTP servers can connect to Ravenna.
+Use these connection details:

 • URL: https://core.ravenna.ai/mcp